Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 WARNING: It is extremely important to use a uniquely identifying property of the message in a custom message ID strategy.
 If the value for a message were to change (for example, if attempting to use `Guid.NewGuid().ToString()`) then message retries would break, as the infrastructure would be unable to determine that it was processing the same message repeatedly.

-## Getting full control over the broker connection (Versions 3 and below)
+## Providing a custom connection manager

+### Versions 3 and below

 The default connection manager that comes with the transport is usually good enough for most users.
-To control how the connection(s) with the broker is managed, implement a custom connection manager by inheriting from `IManageRabbitMqConnections`.
+To control how the connections with the broker are managed, implement a custom connection manager by inheriting from `IManageRabbitMqConnections`.
 This requires that connections be provided for:

  1. Administrative actions like creating queues and exchanges
  2. Publishing messages to the broker